nervetattoo/CircularList.js/README.md

-# A minimal Circular Linked List in javascript
+# A minimal Circular List in javascript

 [![Build Status](https://travis-ci.org/nervetattoo/CircularList.js.svg?branch=master)](https://travis-ci.org/nervetattoo/CircularList.js)

-This **only** aims at solving iterating the list, in order to handle transformations use native array methods and reset the data structure.
+This **only** aims at iterating a list, in order to handle transformations use native array methods and reset the data structure.

 ```js
 var CircularList = require('CircularList');